1923 FA Cup final: Impact of crowds on play

 The referee had to adapt to having a crowd inside the field of play; the approach taken was to allow play to continue if the ball struck the crowd and came back into play, and only call a throw-in if the ball went off over the heads of the crowd.
 George Davis of the West Ham board observed that every one of the game's throw-ins was taken from inside the field of play.

 The players feared injuring the spectators on the pitch, while the players were put in danger by some of the fans.
-Some spectators would stick their feet out to try and trip the wingers, sometimes successfully.
+Some spectators would stick their feet out to try to trip the wingers, sometimes successfully.

 The view of the press, and one accepted by the defeated West Ham side, was that Bolton were the better side on the day, and adapted to the conditions better than West Ham did.
 Nevertheless, the final was described as "unquestionably the most unsatisfactory match ever decided in the history of the competition".